CoreumFoundation/coreum/docs/chain/node/run-genesis-validator.md

 * Start the node.

-  * Start with "cosmovisor" (recommended)
+  * Start with `cosmovisor` (recommended)
   ```bash
   cosmovisor run start $CORED_CHAIN_ID_ARGS
   ```

-  * Start with "cored"
+  * Start with `cored`
    ```bash
   cored start $CORED_CHAIN_ID_ARGS
   ```

-  **Attention!** *Be sure that node will be automatically started after the OS reboot.
-Add it as an OS "service" or schedule the start using the tools you prefer.*
+  **Attention!** *Be sure that node will be automatically started after starting a new terminal session.
+Add it as an OS "service" or schedule to start using the tools you prefer.*